TrojanSports - Instant Reaction: USC overcomes rash of injuries in 41-14 win over Arizona

 That was bad -- it would get worse.

-Safety Talanoa Hufanga left the game with his right arm dangling at the end of the first quarter and did not return, running back Stephen Carr limped off in the second quarter, star freshman defensive end Drake Jackson limped off the field after a pass rush early in the third quarter and did not return, running back Markese Stepp took a hard hit to his lower leg and limped off in the third quarter (he returned for one snap before remaining sidelined the rest of the game) and reserve defensive lineman Abdul-Malik McClain (who replaced Jackson) was carted off with an undisclosed injury.
+Safety Talanoa Hufanga (shoulder) exited in obvious pain late in the first quarter,, running back Stephen Carr (hamstring) limped off in the second quarter, star freshman defensive end Drake Jackson (ankle) hobbled off the field after a pass rush early in the third quarter, running back Markese Stepp (ankle) took a hard hit to his lower leg and limped off in the third quarter (he returned for one snap before remaining sidelined the rest of the game), reserve defensive lineman Abdul-Malik McClain (shoulder) was carted off later in the second half and his brother wide receiver Munir McClain (knee) also left the game late.

 There were no official updates immediately available on any of the players.